 Along with our traditional services, we offer a weekly Job Readiness Workshop, career counseling, help line, Legal Assistance Clinic, Money Management Clinic and Support Groups for crisis situations and life issues.
 To help meet needs for job training, we have offered instruction in computers and other training courses.
 Our new location will enable us also to resume programs that had to be suspended during the renovation, such as classes in self defense, ESL and GED, and a Walking Club.

-Our annual “World of Working Women” conference and Job Fair is co-sponsored with us by the Women’s Bureau of the US Dept. of Labor, area colleges, businesses, governmental agencies and others.
+Our annual “World of Working Women” conference and Job Fair is co-sponsored by the Women’s Bureau of the US Dept. of Labor, area colleges, businesses, governmental agencies and others.
 Also, we continue to run educational programs in women’s health.